Gig Economy, Freelancers, and Taxes

 Income Statement

 You should generally receive one of these income statements: Form 1099-MISC (Miscellaneous Income) or NEC (Nonemployee Compensation), Form 1099-K, Payment Card and Third Party Network Transactions, Form W-2, Wage and Tax Statement with the Nonemployee Compensation box checked, or some other income statement, especially if you operate in a foreign country.
 As a freelancer or contractor, your income is likely reported on one of the many 1099 forms.
 Keep detailed records of any payments you receive because even if you don't receive any of these statements, your income is most likely taxable and will need to be reported.
-Overview of taxable income.
+See an overview of taxable income.

 Expense Deductions, Depreciation